jmrk7/railflow_docs_v2/docs/getting-started/intro.md

 >Railflow has been designed from the ground up and uses the [TestRail REST API](https://www.gurock.com/testrail/docs/api) for developing the various integrations between CICD systems and various testing frameworks.
 Railflow's flexible architecture allows teams to set up and configure Railflow and start seeing results in TestRail within 5 minutes.

 Railflow solution consists of the following parts that can be easily used across any CICD setup.
-1. [Railflow NPM package](https://www.npmjs.com/package/railflow): A simple yet powerful Command Line Interface (CLI) for exporting various types of test reports into TestRail
+1. [Railflow NPM package](https://www.npmjs.com/package/railflow): A simple yet powerful Command Line Interface (CLI) for exporting various types of test reports into TestRail.
+Railflow NPM can be used with any SAAS CICD applications like Github, Gitlab, CircleCI, Travis CI, etc
-2. [Jenkins Plugin](/cicd/jenkins): Jenkins plugin capable of exporting various types of test reports into TestRail
+2. [Jenkins Plugin](../cicd-apps/jenkins): Jenkins plugin capable of exporting various types of test reports into TestRail
-3. [TeamCity Plugin](/cicd/teamcity): TeamCity plugin capable of exporting various types of test reports into TestRail
+3. [TeamCity Plugin](../cicd-apps/teamcity): TeamCity plugin capable of exporting various types of test reports into TestRail

 ![railflow architecture](/img/arch/railflow-arch.png)